 As with pretty much every walk in a popular area like the Peak District, you’ll want to start the walk reasonably early to avoid the crowds and, most importantly, ensure you get a car parking spot.

-We’d recommend rocking up before 9 am to do this, and perhaps even earlier if you’re heading to the Peaks in the height of summer as this is when it will be busiest.
+I’d recommend rocking up before 9 am to do this, and perhaps even earlier if you’re heading to the Peaks in the height of summer as this is when it will be busiest.

 Since this hill doesn’t take too long to climb before providing epic views, it’s a great location to watch the sunrise or sunset.

-We’d recommend getting there in good time to snag a great spot on one of the overhanging rocks.
+I’d recommend getting there in good time to snag a great spot on one of the overhanging rocks.

 Unlike some of the other walks in the area, there are some good facilities at the trailhead of this walk.